-This event itself is the culmination of the efforts of the Richmond Green Ambassadors, high school students in Richmond who volunteer their time to be the city’s environmental stewards.
-The Green Ambassadors are supported and mentored by City of Richmond, School District, and David Suzuki Foundation staff to plan and deliver the annual REaDY Summit.
-This year grade 6 & 7 students from Richmond elementary schools have been invited to participate in REaDY through field trips arranged by their teachers.
-Green Ambassador volunteers will lead the event and learn valuable leadership, event planning, community convening, and technical skills.
-These same keen youth are also connected with many community activities throughout the year including waste diversion, composting, tap water promotion, and other environmental stewardship programs.
+The REaDY Summit has a strong legacy as a “by youth and for youth” event.
+High school students in the City of Richmond’s Green Ambassador program are supported and mentored by the Partners to plan and deliver the annual REaDY Summit.
+In return, Green Ambassador learn valuable leadership, event planning, community convening, and technical skills.
+These same keen youth are also connected with many community activities throughout the year including waste diversion, pollinator-friendly gardening, and other environmental stewardship programs.

 REaDY Summit is an Award-Winning Event!